dragonlayout/leetcode-helper-maven-plugin/README.md

     ``` properties
     package.name=com.dragonlayout.leetcode.solutions
     problem.category=easy
-    problem.no=0167
+    problem.no=0001
-    problem.name=Two Sum II
+    problem.name=Two Sum
     problem.description=\
-    Given an array of integers that is already sorted in ascending order, find two numbers such that they add up to a specific target number.\n\
+    Given an array of integers, return indices of the two numbers such that they add up to a specific target.\n\
-    The function twoSum should return indices of the two numbers such that they add up to the target, where index1 must be less than index2.\n\
+    You may assume that each input would have exactly one solution, and you may not use the same element twice.\n\
     \n\
-    Note:\n\
-    Your returned answers (both index1 and index2) are not zero-based.\n\
-    You may assume that each input would have exactly one solution and you may not use the same element twice.\n\
     Example:\n\
     \n\
-    Input: numbers = [2,7,11,15], target = 9\n\
+    Given nums = [2, 7, 11, 15], target = 9,\n\
-    Output: [1,2]\n\
-    Explanation: The sum of 2 and 7 is 9.
-Therefore index1 = 1, index2 = 2.
+    \n\
+    Because nums[0] + nums[1] = 2 + 7 = 9,\n\
+    return [0, 1].
-    problem.method.structure=public int[] twoSum(int[] numbers, int target) {}
+    problem.method.structure=public int[] twoSum(int[] nums, int target) {}
     ```
     you should add `\n\` at the end of each line of the problem.description.
-4. Execute `mvn leetcode:generateSolution` in your leetcode-solution project will generate one Solution.java and SolutionTest.java.
-If you want to add another solution, such as Solution1.java.
-Just execute the `mvn leetcode:generateSolution` again will generate Solution1.java and add Solution1 field member to SolutionTest.java.
+4. Execute `mvn leetcode:generateSolution` in your leetcode-solution project will generate one Solution.java(interface), Solution1.java and SolutionTest.java.
+If you want to add another solution, such as Solution2.java.
+Just execute the `mvn leetcode:generateSolution` again will generate Solution2.java and add Solution2 field member to SolutionTest.java.

     Now you can see the Solution and Test file in your project like this,
     ```